Why would anyone want to replace coffee with cocoa or cacao when drinking coffee is so wide-spread and for some of us an integral part of our lives?

 Carob doesn’t taste exactly like chocolate, but it has a nutty flavor.
 So while carob powder and carob chips can be substituted one-for-one for cocoa powder and chocolate chips in recipes, try swapping in half first to get a sense of its unique taste.

 Carob (unsweetened) is a low-calorie, naturally sweet alternative to chocolate.
-It is rich in filling fibre and low in fat.
+It is rich in filling fiber and low in fat.
 Fibre, the indigestible part of carbohydrate, has been linked to a healthier weight, improved blood sugar control, and reduced cholesterol.

 How to prepare a carob drink: